aldro61/kover/doc_input_formats.md

 | kmer_2 | 0 | 1 | ... | 1 |
 | ... | ... | ... | ... | ... |
 | kmer_n | 1 | 0 | ... | 1 |

+Such a matrix can be generated with [Ray Surveyor](https://github.com/zorino/RaySurveyor-Tutorial).

 **Please make sure that the genome identifiers in the k-mer matrix match the ones in the metadata.*